en español

 The Title V program is available to low-income women and children who aren’t eligible for Medicaid, CHIP, or another payor that covers the same service.
 Individuals 21 and younger qualify for dental services.
 Pregnant women are also eligible up to three months after they have given birth.

-Most dental hygiene programs have a dental clinic on campus which accepts patients from the general public.
-Treatment is performed by students and supervised by licensed clinical faculty.
+Most dental hygiene programs and dental schools have a clinic on campus that accepts patients from the public.
+Students perform treatment and licensed clinical faculty supervise.
 Types of dental treatment options, cost, and wait times vary.
-Please contact the dental hygiene clinic nearest you for more information.
+Contact a dental hygiene clinic or dental school nearest you for more information.
+Dental schools in Texas: